kglw-dot-net/phase1/blog/_drafts/explorations-vol-1.md

 Significant connections to materials outside the canon of the band can also exist, such as the overt appearance of _J.R.R.
 Tolkien_'s Balrog in _Murder of the Universe_.
 With a strong Zappa-like musical vocabulary of motifs and riffs, these as well as lyrics form convenient touchpoints to the works of other artists.
 The obvious one would be _The River_, based heavily on Dave Brubeck's _Take Five_.
 Not only is this standard famous for its jammy length, _The River_ also shares its 5/4 time signature and is composed of extremely similar melodic shapes and rhythms.
 This is not the only instance, the Tale of the Altered Beast chapter of _Murder of the Universe_ also significantly borrows Brubeck melody shapes and an unusual time signature.
 This time in 9/8, the plucky guitar that often underlies the narration of The Reticent Raconteur is an interpolation of _Blue Rondo à la Turk_, which itself is inspired by a traditional Turkish rhythm (King Gizz had only just released precceding album _Flying Microtonal Banana,_ based on Turkish instrument tunings).
-Going deeper still, if you listen to this passage of _Blue Rondo à la Turk_ in reverse, it sounds eerily like the theme from _The Sorcerers Apprentice_, from Disney's _Fantasia_; which of course has a distinct visual influence on the Gizzverse:
+Going deeper still, if you listen to the passage referenced from _Blue Rondo à la Turk_ in reverse, it sounds eerily like the theme from _The Sorcerers Apprentice_, from Disney's _Fantasia_.
+If this sounds like an oblique connection, just consider the visual influence _Fantasia_ may have on the Gizzverse by comparing its Bald Mountiain to both these album covers:

-Fantasia/castle on the mountain comparisons.
+Bald-Mountain-Comparison.jpg

 ---